We are Fighting Gila Monsters!

 Infographic comparing EAC students to the real-world Gila Monster.
 "We are Confident and Prepared Gila monsters are covered EAC Gila Monsters are in osteoderms and possess prepared for what's ahead. a defensive venom.
 We are Forward Thinking Gila monsters store up to EAC Gila Monsters store a year's worth of energy in enough knowledge to last their tails. a lifetime.
 We are Unique Gila monsters have their EAC Gila Monsters comprise a own unique skin patterns vibrant and inclusive community. and no two look alike.
 We are Resourceful Gila monsters can find eggs EAC Gila Monsters find that are buried deep in innovative solutions that the sand. improve"

-Eastern Arizona College has been known as the Fighting Gila Monsters for more than 100 years, and Gila Hank has been our mascot since 1947.
+For more than a century, Eastern Arizona College has been known as the Fighting Gila Monsters, and Gila Hank has been our mascot since 1947.

 “Gila Hank holds a special place in our campus’ heart,” said Todd Haynie, EAC president.
 “Reg Manning would be gratified to know that thousands upon thousands of students have an emotional connection with a character he created some time ago.”